NeuralEnsemble/python-neo/doc/source/governance.rst

 Neo is a community-developed project, we welcome contributions from anyone who is interested in the project.
 The project maintainers are the members of the `Neo maintainers team`_.
-All contributors agree to abide by the [NumFocus Code of Conduct](https://numfocus.org/code-of-conduct), see the file `CODE_OF_CONDUCT.md`_.
+All contributors agree to abide by the `NumFocus Code of Conduct`_, see the file `CODE_OF_CONDUCT.md`_.

 Contributions